Buddhamon/Photo-Pixelate/README.md

 <h1> Photo Pixelate </h1>

-Test Readme; Setting up Repo
+Test README; Setting up Repository; See other Branches for direction